-With a broad professional background encompassing financial marketing, nonprofit program planning, capacity building, for-profit business development, luxury hospitality, online marketing, and the full communications suite, I will bring a breadth of experience as an independent contractor and cultural awareness to the Santa Rosa City Council.
+With a broad professional background encompassing financial marketing, nonprofit program planning, capacity building, for-profit business development, luxury hospitality, online marketing, and the full communications suite (copywriting, design, editing, PR, and management), I will bring a breadth of experience as an independent contractor and cultural awareness to the Santa Rosa City Council.

 AIGA, the professional association for design